 One great benefit of any VA loan is that you don’t have to pay for mortgage insurance.
 Instead, you just pay a flat funding fee that can either be paid at closing or rolled into the cost of the loan.

-When you refinance with an IRRRL, you pay a reduced funding fee that’s just 0.5% of the loan amount.
+When you get a VA Streamline, you pay a reduced funding fee that’s just 0.5% of the loan amount.
 This saves you a lot of money on your refinance.

-If you decide to go with an IRRRL, you may not need an appraisal.
+If you decide to go with the VA Streamline, you may not need an appraisal.
 But if you do, it’s a little easier because the appraiser can do a drive-by appraisal on these loans.
 You don’t even have to be home for the appraiser to take some pictures of your property and evaluate its worth.

-If you think refinancing your VA loan might make sense for you, right now may just be the best time to move ahead.
-You can get started online, or call (888) 728-4702 to get in touch with one of our Home Loan Experts.
+If you think taking advantage of a VA Streamline or other refinance option might make sense for you, right now may just be the best time to move ahead.
+You can apply online, or call (800) 785-4788 to get in touch with one of our Home Loan Experts.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.